SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <p align="center"><strong>Fig 2-17 High voltage lines sufficient distances away from any low voltage line and components (Clearances marked in red) </strong></p>

 <b>GM Tube Placement</b>
-Since the GM tube receives radiation particles from its mica window, its window is oriented to face the right of the PCB which is unblocked by any component.
-This allows the GM tube to operate unhindered.
+<p>Since the GM tube receives radiation particles from its mica window, its window is oriented to face the right of the PCB which is unblocked by any component.
+This allows the GM tube to operate unhindered.</p>

 <b>Ground Pour</b>
-Clearance was ensured between the ground plane and the high voltage lines to avoid electrical short-circuit due to the high potential difference.
+<p>Clearance was ensured between the ground plane and the high voltage lines to avoid electrical short-circuit due to the high potential difference. </p>

 <b>Electrical Alignment</b>
-The location of the pinstack was aligned with the low-voltage PCB developed by Sowmya.
+<p>The location of the pinstack was aligned with the low-voltage PCB developed by Sowmya.
 The high-voltage PCB needs to receive 5V and 3.3V power from the low voltage PCB, while sending GM tube signals to the ZSOM-M01 on the low-voltage PCB.
 To achieve this, a 6 header picoblade wire connects the boards.
 A 6 header molex male connector was placed on the right underside of the board to be closer to the other one on the low-voltage board.
-This allows a shorter picoblade wire to be used.
+This allows a shorter picoblade wire to be used.</p>

 <b>Mechanical Alignment</b>
-The PCB has to be mechanically mounted into the payload.
+<p>The PCB has to be mechanically mounted into the payload.
 Hence, the shape of the PCB and pinstack location was coordinated with Mingchuan who is developing the shielding and the mounting.
-The placement of the GM Tube was also coordinated to ensure that the entire payload will be shielded except for the GM tube for it to receive radiation particles.
+The placement of the GM Tube was also coordinated to ensure that the entire payload will be shielded except for the GM tube for it to receive radiation particles.</p>

 <b>2.4.2.2.2 Final Layout</b>
 The final PCB design incorporating the design considerations is shown below: